farirpgs/fari-app/lib/docs/cheat-sheet.md

 # Cheat Sheet

-Reddit user /u/famousbirds created a Fate Reference Card inside Google Sheet.
+This page is an adaptation of the work of Reddit user /u/famousbirds did on their Fate Reference Card inside Google Sheet

-This page is an adaptation of this.

 https://www.reddit.com/r/FATErpg/comments/fzeu54/by_popular_request_my_fate_reference_card_in/